muntiMedia/git-command/README.md

-# Git Command!
+# Git Commands!
-Git commands are the most powerful and time saving, familiarizing with those basic  command are important when working with terminal on daily basis.
+Git terminal commands are the most powerful and time saving, familiarizing with those basic  command are important when working with terminal on daily basis.

 ## Git Basics
 ***